Here at the Natural Dog Food Company we have been busy making salt dough decorations for our Christmas tree.

 *Top tip – place your cutter in flour before using as it stop the dough sticking to the cutter*

 Place your shapes on baking paper and onto a baking tray tray, leave to air dry for 24-48 hours or in the oven 150 degrees Celsius for 30 mins, for best result turn after 15 mins to avoid them curling – parental supervision required, please be careful and use gloves as they will be hot!
+Remember you are drying the dough rather than baking, if they star to bubble turn down the heat!

 Once they are fully dry and hard to touch use paint to decorate and ensure they are completely covered as this will help preserve them.
 Loop some ribbon through the hole at the top or attach ribbon to the back using a glue gun, try to attach towards the top of the decoration.
 (Our decorations were very small for a mini Christmas tree so there wasn’t room for a ribbon hole.)